Prag8855/aab/content/guides/housing-scams.md

 ## How to report scams

-When you find a scam, report it to the website it's on.
+When you find a scam, report it to the website.
 The scammers did not get you, but they might get someone else.

 You can also [report scams to the police](https://www.bka.de/DE/KontaktAufnehmen/Onlinewachen/onlinewachen_node.html).